a-magdy200/would-you-rather/README.md

 *This project has been done for in Udacity's Web development advanced Nanodegree program - EgFWD scholarship*

 # Installation:
+- Install Packages
+- Add The Environment Variables **Described at the end**
+- Run Server
+- Build The Front-end

 Clone the repo then run